fkrishna/item-catalog/README.md

 ```
 cd item-catalog
 ```
-5. You will need to register the app as a web-based application through the google dev console and download the client secrets json file. and put it at the root of the directory.<br>
+5. You will need to register the app as a web-based application through the google dev console and download the client secrets json file and place it at the root of the directory.<br>
 checkout this <a href="https://developers.google.com/adwords/api/docs/guides/authentication#webapp" target="_blank">link</a> for more information on how to register the app.

 # How to use